Numeric Data Types

 Note

-These fields will display only the numeric data entered.
-If you want to indicate what the integers represent, edit the property's label to include the scale you are using, for example creating an alternate label for "Spatial Coverage" which reads "Height (cm)".
+These fields will display only the numeric data entered, as in, it will show "200" if you mean to indicate "200 metres".
+If you want to indicate what your number values represent (seconds minutes, metres, pixels, inches, etc.), we suggest employing the property's alternate label to include the scale you are using; for example, use "Spatial Coverage" and rename it to indicate "Height (cm)".

 Add numeric data